 So why choose this UConn online graduate certificate program?

 You'll gain real-world skills: When UConn developed the program, our faculty first identified positions in greatest demand within the field of sustainable environmental planning and management and designed the content to reflect the skills needed for these positions.
 At the completion of the program, you can expect to have the communications, decision making, problem solving skills – and much more – to take on managerial positions within the natural resources and environmental arenas.
-In addition, students taking the elective course—NRE 5585 – Geospatial Data Processing Techniques—learn to write their own scripts using the powerful Python Scripting Language.
+In addition, students taking the elective course—NRE 5585 – Python Scripting for Geospatial Analysis—learn to write their own scripts using the powerful Python Scripting Language.
 Working students can even bring their own projects into the program and develop scripts for real-world use.

 A multidisciplinary – and interdisciplinary – focus: Students are exposed to a broad range of areas within the sustainable environmental arena, including sustainable agriculture, fisheries, forestry, freshwater, marine, water, and wildlife resources – and taught how various natural sciences impact each other.
 Courses also integrate aspects of social sciences and the humanities relevant to sustainability.
 In addition, developing sustainable plans often requires the fusion of expertise from many disciplines.
 The program, which is led by our interdisciplinary faculty, is designed to help you understand different perspectives and gain the negotiation, communications and facilitation skills required to bring divergent populations together in order to build consensus.